Parwiz-Haqbien/note-taker/README.md

 - [Contribution](#contribution)

 ## Description
 This is a note-taking application that uses Express.js and a JSON file to store and retrieve notes.
-You can create, view, and update notes with it.
+You can create, view notes with it.

 ## Installation
 N/A